-Most children aged 2 to 17 years will be offered a vaccine that is given as a spray into the nose.
-This vaccine has been used for seven years in the UK.
+Children aged 2 up to and including those aged 16 will be offered a vaccine that is given as a spray into the nose.
+This vaccine has been used for many years in the UK.
 It has been shown to be effective in children and to have a very good safety record.
 A few children cannot receive this vaccine and will be offered the injected vaccine instead.